attharmirza/SittingHunWebsite/_projects/atlantic-archive-einstein.markdown

   asset: "/uploads/Einstein_BTS_Storyboard.png"
   style: Float
 - type: Text
+  asset:
-  asset: 'The animation is designed so that as it progresses, a painting is assembled.
+  text: 'The animation is designed so that as it progresses, a painting is assembled.
     There''s continuity between each element, smoothing transitions and making the whole thing slightly more difficult for me.
 You can see sections of the animation stretched out across time below:'